smittytone/PreviewMarkdown/README.md

 The files `REPLACE_WITH_YOUR_FUNCTIONS` and `REPLACE_WITH_YOUR_CODES` must be replaced with your own files.
 The former will contain your `sendFeedback(_ feedback: String) -> URLSessionTask?` function.
 The latter your Developer Team ID, used as the App Suite identifier prefix.

+You will need to generate your own `Assets.xcassets` file containing the app icon.

+You will need to create your own `new` directory containing your own `new.html` file.

 ## Acknowledgements

 PreviewMarkdown’s app extensions contain [SwiftyMarkdown](https://github.com/SimonFairbairn/SwiftyMarkdown) by Simon Fairbairn and other contributors, and [YamlSwift](https://github.com/behrang/YamlSwift) by Behrang Noruzi Niya and other contributors.